prathish55/IncRDD/README.md

 # IncRDD
 #IncRDD is a new custom RDD, created to accept and process the incremental updates of the real-time data.
-#We also provide a few APIs to the application programmer to make updates to RDD elements.
+//We also provide a few APIs to the application programmer to make updates to RDD elements.
 This includes add, update, and delete.

 Example: